Fault-tolerant Locating-Dominating Sets on the Infinite King Grid: Lower Bound Techniques

 In proving a maximum (target) value for the average share of all detector vertices, we would ideally like to prove a maximum value for the share of any individual detector vertex, as this would necessarily be a maximum for the average as well.
-However, in doing so we might run into ``problem cases" where the share of an individual detector vertex exceeds our target.
-In these cases we will prove that said problem case also induces one or more other detector vertices with sufficiently low share that the average will still be bounded by the target.
-To do this, we apply a \emph{discharging argument}, in which we attempt to distribute the excess share of any problem detectors to detectors with share below the target such that all detectors after discharging will have share no more than the target.
-This is a sound operation because the sum of shares, and therefore the average share, remains the same.
+However, in doing so we might run into ``problem cases'' where the share of a detector vertex exceeds our target.
+In these cases we must prove that said problem case also induces one or more other detector vertices with sufficiently low share that the average will still be bounded by the target.
+To prove this bound for the average share, we apply a \emph{discharging argument}, in which we attempt to distribute the excess share of each problematic detector vertex to other detectors with share values below the target.
+So long as the final result after discharging ensures that each detector has a share value no more than the target, the bound on the average share is proven.
+This operation is sound because the sum of shares, and therefore the average share, remains the same.

 \begin{notation} For some $x \in S$, let $\widehat{sh}(x)$ denote the share of $x$ after discharging. \end{notation}

 \begin{notation} For some $x \in S$, let $sh_{max}(x)$ denote the maximum value of $sh(x)$ in any sub-configuration. \end{notation}